-- Taxpayers working in the industry's most severely affected by the COVID-19 crisis will have the right to submit a motivated request to the SRS asking to either postpone the deadline for tax payments (maximum term up to three years), or to split (divide) tax payments due in several instalments; The list of the affected industries will be approved by the government and according to unofficial sources it will contain following industries: passenger air transportation, accommodation services, tourism and fitness industries, education, public catering, etc.; - With effect from April 1, 2020 enterprises may not wait until end of the year for VAT refund.
+- Taxpayers working in the industry's most severely affected by the COVID-19 crisis will have the right to submit a motivated request to the SRS asking to either postpone the deadline for tax payments (maximum term up to three years), or to split (divide) tax payments due in several instalments; - With effect from April 1, 2020 enterprises may not wait until end of the year for VAT refund.
 The SRS shall refund the approved overpaid amount indicated in the VAT return within 30 days from deadline of submission of the VAT return, or the date of submission of the VAT return if it was submitted after the deadline or date of submission of amended VAT return.
 Before refunding the overpaid VAT, the SRS will cover the unpaid taxes of the taxpayer.
-The overpaid VAT for January and February 2020 will be refunded by 14 April 2020. - In 2020, municipalities have the right to set other deadlines for payment of Immovable Property Tax, which differ from those specified in the Law "On Immovable Property Tax", by transferring them to a later date during 2020;
+The overpaid VAT for January and February 2020 will be refunded by 14 April 2020.

-- During 2020-2023 members of project of Due Diligence Cooperation Program may submit to the SRS evidence proving that COVID-19 crisis had affected their tax, financial (loss), solvency and compliance discipline in order to maintain the status in the program.
+- In 2020, municipalities have the right to set other deadlines for payment of Immovable Property Tax, which differ from those specified in the Law "On Immovable Property Tax", by transferring them to a later date during 2020; - During 2020-2023 members of project of Due Diligence Cooperation Program may submit to the SRS evidence proving that COVID-19 crisis had affected their tax, financial (loss), solvency and compliance discipline in order to maintain the status in the program.
 The SRS is authorized not to exclude members of the program, and also not to issue other unfavorable decisions; - The applicable conditions for credit guarantees to be provided by ALTUM will not exceed EUR 5 million, maximum term - 2 years (previously planned - 10), may cover no more than 50% of obligations; - As for loans to be provided by ALTUM, their limits are as follows: maximum amount